isidhu09/supervised-machine-learning/README.md

 # supervised-machine-learning

 ## Intro/Objective
 Used provided data to create machine learning models to classify the risk level of given loans.
-Specifically, compared the Logistic Regression model and Random Forest Classifier
+Specifically, compared the Logistic Regression model and Random Forest Classifier.

 ## Technologies
 * Pandas